LispCookbook/cl-cookbook/scripting.md

 ### With Roswell or Buildapp

-[Roswell](https://roswell.github.io), an implementation manager and much more, also has the `ros build` command, that should work for many implementations.
+[Roswell](https://roswell.github.io), an implementation manager, script launcher and much more, has the `ros build` command, that should work for many implementations.

-We can also make our app installable with Roswell by a `ros install my-app`.
-See its documentation.
+This is how we can make our application easily installable by others, with a `ros install my-app`.
+See Roswell's documentation.

+Be aware that `ros build` adds core compression by default.
+That adds a significant startup overhead of the order of 150ms (for a simple app, startup time went from about 30ms to 180ms).
+You can disable it with `ros build --disable-compression <app.ros>`.
+Of course, core completion reduces your binary size significantly.
+See the table below, "Size and startup times of executables per implementation".

 We'll finish with a word on [Buildapp](http://www.xach.com/lisp/buildapp/), a battle-tested and